We are doing science for policy

-The Implementation Gallery displays examples of implementation across Europe, without being a selection of best practices.
-To self-report on-going implementations, contact the team directly to update the list using the template below
+To self-report on-going implementations, without being a selection of best practices, contact the team directly to update the list using the template below.

 The DigComp framework has been endorsed by EU Member States representatives in the Education and Training 2020 Programme Thematic Working group on "ICT and Education".
 Several Member States already use DigComp in different ways and it also has various European-wide implementations.
 The list below gives a snapshot of a given moment of implementations.

 The Min. of Education, INTEF, created the Common Framework for Teacher Digital Competence based on DigComp.
 The use is agreed between the State and Regional governments.
 It is used as a base for planning teacher Professional Development programmes, e.g. a MOOC, Noocs and other digital resources.